 - At the bottom, select Keyboard Feedback.

-- Tap the switch next to Haptics to use the iPhone’s haptic keyboard.
+- Tap the switch next to “Haptics” to use the iPhone’s haptic keyboard.

-After you have turned on the haptic keyboard, you can also turn off the sound effect for the keyboard feedback.
-As you can see, unlike the acoustic keyboard feedback, the haptic keyboard feedback also works when your iPhone is set to "ring" or "silent".
-Small hint: Further down in Sounds & Haptics you will find more toggle switches for "Haptics": "Play haptics in ring mode", "Play haptics in silent mode" and more.
-However, these do not deactivate or activate the haptic iPhone keyboard.
-Are you looking for new accessories?
-Then take a look in our Amazon Storefront - there you will find numerous products from leading providers, also for HomeKit and Co.!
+After turning on the haptic keyboard, you can also turn off the sound effect for the keyboard feedback.
+As you can see, unlike the audible keyboard feedback, the haptic keyboard feedback also works when your iPhone is set to "Ring" or "Silent."
+Note: Further down in Sounds & Haptics, you'll find additional toggle switches for "Haptics": "Play Haptics in Ring Mode," "Play Haptics in Silent Mode," and more.
+These do not disable or enable the haptic iPhone keyboard.
+Looking for new accessories?
+Then take a look. in our Amazon Storefront - there you will find numerous products from leading providers, also for HomeKit and Co.!
 (Photo by Unsplash / Penfer)